1. ICILS

 CIL assessment modules include the following essential features:

-• Students complete tasks solely on computer.
+• Students complete tasks solely on a computer.

 • The tasks have a real-world cross-curricular focus.